-The prime minister is the leader of the largest political party that governs New Zealand.
+The prime minister is the leader of the largest political party among those forming the government.
 His or her main responsibilities are:

 - appointing ministers and leading meetings of cabinet